-Verification condition generators, for example, are Boogie for Spec# [5,21], Krakatoa [22] and several similar tools based on the Java Modeling Language (JML) [20].
+Verification condition generators, for example, are Boogie for Spec# [BLS05, LM05], Krakatoa [MPM05] and several similar tools based on the Java Modeling Language (JML) [LBR99].
 The underlying idea is to compile object-oriented programs into standard imperative ones and to apply a verification condition generator on the latter.
-While technically sometimes very advanced, the foundation of these tools is quite problematic: besides the correctness problem of the compilation, there is the problem that the operations of the target machine (i. e., the memory model) must be axiomatized; for Spec#, this easily results in several hundreds of axioms.
-Even if one believes that these axiomatizations adequately describe the target machine, the question of consistency of these axiomatizations is highly non-trivial [9].
+While technically sometimes very advanced, the foundation of these tools is quite problematic: besides the correctness problem of the compilation, there is the problem that the operations of the target memory/machine model must be axiomatized; for Spec#, this easily results in several hundreds of axioms.
+Even if one believes that these axiomatizations adequately describe the target machine, the question of consistency of these axiomatizations is highly non-trivial [BLW08].

-Among the tools and formalizations based on deep embeddings, there is a sizable body of literature on formal models of Java-like languages (e. g., [15, 16, 28, 31]).
+Among the tools and formalizations based on deep embeddings, there is a sizable body of literature on formal models of Java-like languages (e.g., [DE99, FKF99, NvO98, vON02]).
 In a deep embedding of a language semantics, syntax and types are represented by free datatypes.
-As a consequence, derived calculi inherit a heavy syntactic bias in the form of side-conditions over binding and typing issues.
+As a consequence, derived calculi inherit a heavy syntactic bias in form of side-conditions over binding and typing issues.
 This is unavoidable if one is interested in meta-theoretic properties such as type-safety; however, when reasoning over applications and not over language tweaks, this advantage turns into a major obstacle for efficient deduction.
-Thus, while various proofs for type-safety, soundness of Hoare calculi and even soundness of verification condition generators are formally proven, none of the mentioned deep embeddings has been used for substantial proof work in applications.
+Thus, while various proofs for type-safety, soundness of Hoare-Calculi and even soundness of verification condition generators are formally proven, none of the mentioned deep embeddings has been used for substantial proof work in applications.

-In contrast, the shallow embedding technique has been used for semantic representations such as HOL itself (in Isabelle/Pure), for HOLCF (in Isabelle/HOL) used for reasoning over Haskell-like programs [25] or for HOL-Z [11,6].
+In contrast, the shallow embedding technique has been used for semantic representations such as HOL itself (in Isabelle/Pure), for HOLCF (in Isabelle/HOL) allowing reasoning over Haskell-like programs [MNvOS99] or for HOL-Z [BRW03, BKTW05].

-The essence of an effective shallow embedding is to find an injective mapping of the pair of an object-language expression \mathbb{E} and its type \mathbb{T} to a pair E::T of the metalanguage HOL.
+The essence of an effective shallow embedding is to find an injective mapping of the pair of an objectlanguage expression E and its type T to a pair E :: T of the meta-language HOL.
 "Injective mapping" means, that well-typedness is preserved in both ways.
 Thus, type-related side-conditions in derived object-language calculi can be left implicit.
 Since such implicit side-conditions are "implemented" by a built-in mechanism of the meta-logic, they can be checked orders of magnitude faster compared to an explicit treatment involving tactic proof.

 At first sight, it seems impossible to apply the injective shallow embedding technique to object-oriented languages: Their characteristic features like subtyping and inheritance are not present in the typed λ -calculi underlying HOL systems.
-However, an injective mapping in our sense does not mean a simple one-to-one conversion; rather, the translation might use a pre-processor, making, for example, implicit casts between subtypes and supertypes explicit.
-Still, we need a formal data model that gives first-class support such semantic properties, like type casting without losing information.
+In a shallow embedding, an expression E of type T in some object-oriented language must be translated into some HOL-expression E of HOL-type T. Moreover, this translation should preserve well-typedness in both ways.
+However, an injective mapping does not mean a simple one-to-one conversion; rather, the translation might use a pre-processing making, for example, implicit casts between subtypes and supertypes explicit.
+Still, we need a formal data model that has support for such semantic properties, like type casting without losing information, built-in.